April 13, 2023

 “Our main goal is to introduce participants to an accessible literacy resource very often already at their fingertips — audiobooks,” said Stacy Taylor, Resident Services Program Developer at CHP.
 “By offering audiobooks and other resources to seniors, we hope to help them discover the many benefits of reading and create new opportunities for learning and growth.”

 CHP is also partnering with local libraries to share additional resources with seniors and is seeking donations to offer extras like snacks and print versions of books to send home with participants.
-Visit CHP’s Bucks for Bucks fundraising webpage to learn more about how to support this program with an online donation.
+Visit CHP’s Bucks for Books fundraising webpage to learn more about how to support this program with an online donation.

 Both senior programs will be offered at CHP communities throughout Virginia and Maryland.
 The grandparent program will be available at Checed Warwick Apartments in Newport News; Holly Court Apartments in Kilmarnock; J. Van Story Branch Apartments in Baltimore; Lafayette Elderly Apartments in Williamsburg; Old Orchard Apartments in Pearisburg; Primrose Place Apartments in Baltimore; and Wellesley Commons in Newport News.